 Concepts can be further reduced to mind and mind to awareness.
 Awareness is not reducible because before you know the existence of an object you have to be there as awareness.

 There is nothing outside of awareness to reduce it to something else.
 Or if this analysis seems too abstract, consider that time is different for every individual.

-One hour in a Saudi torture chamber does not equal one hour at an exciting movie.
+One hour in a torture chamber does not equal one hour at an exciting movie.
 Time, like space, is dependent on the desires and attachments of the one that experiences it.

 Attachments and desires are only transitory phenomena.
 In deep sleep they don’t exist.